Building REST services with Spring

 }

-This decompressed output shows not only the data elements you saw earlier (id, name and role), but also a _links entry containing two URIs.
+This decompressed output shows not only the data elements you saw earlier (id, name, and role) but also a _links entry that contains two URIs.
 This entire document is formatted using HAL.

-HAL is a lightweight mediatype that allows encoding not just data but also hypermedia controls, alerting consumers to other parts of the API they can navigate toward.
+HAL is a lightweight mediatype that allows encoding not only data but also hypermedia controls, alerting consumers to other parts of the API to which they can navigate.
 In this case, there is a "self" link (kind of like a this statement in code) along with a link back to the aggregate root.

-To make the aggregate root ALSO more RESTful, you want to include top level links while ALSO including any RESTful components within.
+To make the aggregate root also be more RESTful, you want to include top level links while also including any RESTful components within.

 Getting an aggregate root